firebolt-db/firebolt-db.github.io/docs/getting-started.md

 ### Create a fact table
 In this step, you create a Firebolt fact table called `lineitem`, which you use in the next step as the target for an `INSERT INTO` command.

 Every fact table in Firebolt must have a *primary index* specified when you create it.
 Firebolt uses the primary index when it ingests data so that it is saved to S3 for highly efficient pruning and sorting when the data is queried.
 The fact table that we create in this step specifies the `l_orderkey` and `l_linenumber` columns for the primary index.
-For more information about choosing columns for a primary index, see [Using indexes to accelerate query performance](/using-indexes/using-indexes-to-accelerate-query-performance.md).
+For more information about choosing columns for a primary index, see [Using indexes for faster queries](/concepts/get-instant-query-response-time.md).

 **To create a fact table**
 1. Create a new script tab.